DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-09-27-updating-the-reasons-for-rejection-report.md

 Instead of saying ‘this month’, we now give the name of the current month.
 This makes it clearer what time period the glance metrics relate to.

+If the report is not for the current cycle, we remove the current month glance metric as it is not relevant.
+The current month of the current cycle contains only partial data and cannot be directly compared to last year.

 ![Summary metrics](summary-metrics.png "Figure 1: Glance metrics for a category")

 These changes make it easier for a user to understand: